jessequiroga/gatsby-blog/content/stash/moving-your-dog-from-SA-to-IE/index.md

     <p>There is a thirty day waiting period between the vaccination and the blood tests.
 Once the required thirty days have passed your dog’s blood can be drawn for the titre test, AKA the RNATT (Rabies Neutralising Antibody Titre Test Declaration).</p>
     <p>This is where the waiting game begins.
 From the day the blood is drawn, your dog(s) needs to wait three months* before they can travel.</p>
     <p>In South Africa, your vet will send the blood sample to Onderstepoort, where they will test the sample to determine if your dog has enough antibodies.
 It’s a fairly standard procedure.
 After about two weeks you will be able to collect the certificate from your veterinarian.</p>
-    <p>I can’t remember the exact cost of the RNATT exercise, but I would budget ~€300 for all pre-flight vet fees.</p>
+    <p>I can’t remember the exact cost of the RNATT exercise, but I would budget ~€300 for all pre-flight vet fees.
+The good news is that, as long as you keep your vaccinations up to date, the rabies certificate is valid for life.</p>
     <p>*If your pet cannot wait three months locally, they will have to spend the remainder of the time in quarantine at your destination.
 A better option would be to have the pet stay with friends or relatives and have them join you once cleared for travel.</p>
   </li>
 </ol>